ankane/searchkick/README.md

 Searchkick.timeout = 15 # defaults to 10
 ```

-Set a lower timeout for searches [master]
+Set a lower timeout for searches

 ```ruby
 Searchkick.search_timeout = 3